-There are a few more of these rights for both the tenant and the landlord under the statutes.
-Also, please check with your local Georgia county and municipality for additional rules and protections for both landlords and tenants.
+In addition to the below, please check local county and municipality laws for additional rules and protections for both landlords and tenants.

 Evictions in Georgia

-- Nonpayment of rent – After any relevant grace period concludes, a Georgia landlord may provide a Notice to Pay to their non-paying tenant.
-If that tenant is then unable to pay within the next day, their landlord may choose to pursue formal eviction by filing a Dispossessory Proceeding.
+- Nonpayment of rent – Georgia landlords can provide a Notice to Pay to a non-paying tenant.
+If the tenant cannot pay within the next day, the landlord can start an eviction.

 Security Deposits in Georgia

-- Interest and Maintenance – Georgia landlords are required to place any and all security deposit funds into an escrow account.
-The banking institution where this account is maintained must then be provided to applicable tenant.
-Alternatively, a landlord may post a surety bond equal to the value of the deposit in the county where the applicable property exists.
+- Interest and maintenance – Landlords may post a surety bond equal to the value of the deposit in the county where the property exists.